Taiwan: See Why the Portuguese Named it the Beautiful Island

 Address：No. 211, Guangzhou Street, Wanhua District, Taipei City, Taiwan 10853

 4. Taipei 101 (Taipei)

-Taipei 101 is an engineering marvel and is the first tallest green building in the world resembling a giant bamboo stalk.
-It towers the city at 508 meters and offers unparalleled views of the city.
+Taipei 101 is an engineering marvel and was once the tallest building in the world, it towers over the city at 508 meters and offers unparalleled views of the city.

 Address： Xinyi District, Taipei, Taiwan

 5. Jiufen (New Taipei City)

 Originally a gold mining mountain town built by the Japanese, the town is now famous for it's quaint shops and tea houses.
 The most convenient way to visit Jiufen is by public bus, which takes just over an hour from Taipei, it's very comfortable and there is usually not much traffic.